Preconception Preparation

 When you spend two or three months charting your cycle before conception attempts begin, you find out things that no provider visit, blood panel, or app can tell you.

 You find out whether you are ovulating.
 You find out roughly when in your cycle ovulation actually happens, which for many women is not day fourteen.
 You find out how long your luteal phase is, which matters for implantation.
 You find out whether your cervical fluid is producing the kind of fertile-quality fluid that supports sperm survival.
 You find out whether anything in your cycles is unusual enough to be worth raising with your provider before you start trying, rather than after a year of unsuccessful attempts.
+The full method is laid out in the charting for conception guide.

 By the time you and your partner are ready to begin, you have already done the diagnostic work most couples do retroactively.
 You start with information instead of with assumptions.